 Accurate diagnosis is crucial for determining the appropriate course of treatment for amoebiasis and preventing potential complications.

-If you are diagnosed with amoebiasis, your doctor will develop a personalised treatment plan based on the severity of your infection and overall health.
-The management of amoebiasis typically involves the following approaches:
+If you are diagnosed with amoebiasis, your doctor will create a treatment plan based on how severe your infection is and your overall health.
+Treatment usually includes the following:

 The treatment for amoebiasis involves a combination of medications to eliminate the parasites from both the intestines and the liver.
 These include: